Complete Financial Questionnaire

 If your current employer is generous enough to offer death in service (work-life insurance) or income protection, make sure you can get similar cover before you jump ship.

-I have had many panicked discussions with clients who left their cushy job with all these benefits only to find out their new job had none.
+I have had many discussions with panicked clients who had all the benefits in their previous job only to eventually find out they had nothing in their new one.

-Look, it’s an easy mistake to make; you probably aren’t even aware of the cover you have at your current job, but if you’re thinking of leaving, you better find out quick smart.
+It’s an an easy mistake to make; you probably aren’t even aware of the cover you have at your current job, but if you’re thinking of leaving, you better find out quick smart!

 I can’t overemphasise how important this is.